Tomasdfgh/AutoConvNet/README.md

 ![image](https://github.com/Tomasdfgh/AutoConvNet/assets/86145397/2b1fb819-ed17-4f19-87b7-03052e03ea3c)
 The same method can be used in step 3 to change or add new Fully Connected Layers

-   **Final Note on Step 3 and 4:** Everytime you add a new convolutional or fully connected layer, AutoConvNet updates the model accordingly and test it by taking a random image in the dataset and performing a forward pass with it.
-Using this, AutoConvNet can tell if the model is viable, and also get all the image input and output after each convolutional layer, pooling layer, and fully connected layer.
-As a result, if you input a new layer that does not fit into the pre-existing architecture, the forward pass will fail, and AutoConvNet will return a [???] for every layer.
+   **Final Note on Step 3 and 4:** Every time a new convolutional or fully connected layer is added, AutoConvNet dynamically updates the model and performs a test by using a random image from the dataset for a forward pass.
+This process allows AutoConvNet to assess the viability of the model.
+Additionally, it captures the image input and output after each convolutional layer, pooling layer, and fully connected layer.
+If a new layer is added that doesn't align with the existing architecture, the forward pass will fail, and AutoConvNet will display [???] for every layer in the response.

 6. **Training:**